-The Wall Street-West Avenue Redevelopment Area includes 372 buildings on 304 parcels.
-Table 1 summarizes the assessor's assessment of the building conditions in the Plan Area which is the basis by which the Plan meets state and federal criteria for the determination of the area as a deteriorating area, as discussed in detail in this report.
+The Wall Street-West Avenue Redevelopment Area includes 380 buildings on 320 parcels.
+Table 1 summarizes the assessor's assessment of the parcel conditions in the Plan Area which is the basis by which the Plan meets state and federal criteria for the determination of the area as a deteriorating area, as discussed in detail in this report.
+Note that this analysis assumes that, for parcels with multiple buildings, the deprecation value chosen the represent the conditions on the parcel was the lowest level of depreciation rather than the highest.